nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

 Base Classes
 ############

-The following base classes are proposed to support modularizing the storage of pieces of information:
+The following base classes are proposed to support modularizing the storage of pieces of information with a focus on EM:

-    :ref:`NXaberration_model`, :ref:`NXaberration_model_ceos`, :ref:`NXaberration_model_nion`, :ref:`NXaberration`:
+    :ref:`NXaberration` and :ref:NXcorrector_cs`:
-        Base classes to describe procedures and values for the calibration of aberrations based on either CEOS or Nion.
+        Base class to describe procedures and values for the calibration of (spherical) aberrations and the devices for achieving this technically.

-    :ref:`NXaperture_em`:
-        A base class to describe an aperture.

-    :ref:`NXcoordinate_system_set`:
+    :ref:`NXcoordinate_system`:
         A base class to describe different coordinate systems used and/or to be harmonized or transformed into one another when interpreting the dataset.